Frequently Asked Questions about the APM Performance Pathway (APP) | Ask Dr. Mingle

 Likewise, I see our role with our clients as bringing them to the point of knowing their quality performance levels.
 Our role is to help our clients measure, report, and improve their quality performance levels.

-Question Eighteen: MIPS Before Joining ACO
+Question Eighteen: MIPS Before Joining an ACO

 Frequently asked: “How do we incentivize providers to participate in MIPS before joining our ACO or in gap years between iterations of the ACO?”